pawnlord/frcvis-vscode/README.md

 # frcvis README

-A plugin for VS Code to easily visualize FRC Command-Based command structures.
+A plugin for VS Code to easily visualize FRC Command-Based command structures in Java.
 There is simultaneous work being done on an IntelliJ plug-in by [@brennenputh](https://www.github.com/brennenputh), check it out at https://github.com/brennenputh/FRCVis-IntelliJ